MagicianK/BookStore/README.md

 # BookStore
 Simple database interaction written in java for book store.
 You interact with database by adding and deleting books from your cart and looking at available books.
-You can look at java source codes in bookStore directory and sql queries on someSQL.sql file
+You can look at java source codes in bookStore directory and sql queries on someSQL.sql file.

 This project consist 6 classes:
 1)Books
 2)Cart